viorel-anghel/alert-component-etcd-is-unhealthy/README.md

 2021-07-30 06:56:50.798893 E | rafthttp: request sent was ignored (cluster ID mismatch: peer
 ```

 So our trick with ```docker stop ; docker start``` was not enough.
-After some more net searching, I find out we need to start this container from zero and with some command line arguments changed!
+After some more online searching, I find out we need to start this container from zero and with some command line arguments changed!
 More exactly, we must change this argument:
 ```

 from